stijnwop/manureSystem/docs/VEHICLES.md

 For the pump motor we have a couple of configuration possibilities.

-- litersPerSecond: `250` the liters per second the pump can handle at max efficiency.
+- litersPerSecond: `250` [OPTIONAL - default: `100`] the liters per second the pump can handle at max efficiency.
-- toReachMaxEfficiencyTime: `1000` the time in ms the pump needs to reach the max throughput.
+- toReachMaxEfficiencyTime: `1000` [OPTIONAL - default: `1000`] the time in ms the pump needs to reach the max throughput.
 (This time is used as a starting point and will be influenced based on the manure thickness or hose length)
-- isStandalone: `true/false` determines if the pump functions as a standalone pump (so a pump without capacity on it's own)
+- isStandalone: `true/false` [OPTIONAL - default: `false`] determines if the pump functions as a standalone pump (so a pump without capacity on it's own)
-- useStandalonePumpText: `true/false` determines if the vehicle should use the standalone pump text, which is different than the standard pump text (left/right instead of in/out)
+- useStandalonePumpText: `true/false` [OPTIONAL - default: `false`] determines if the vehicle should use the standalone pump text, which is different than the standard pump text (left/right instead of in/out)

 You also have the options to use a custom sound file for the pump.
 An example entry for a standalone pump will be: